Home run: Back-to-back

 On June 19, 2012, José Bautista and Colby Rasmus hit back-to-back home runs and back-to-back-to-back home runs with Edwin Encarnación for a lead change in each instance.

 On July 23, 2017, Whit Merrifield, Jorge Bonifacio, and Eric Hosmer of the Kansas City Royals hit back-to-back-to-back home runs in the fourth inning against the Chicago White Sox.
 The Royals went on to win the game 5–4.

-On June 20, 2018, George Springer, Alex Bregman, and José Altuve of the Houston Astros hit back-to-back-to-back home runs in the sixth inning against the Tampa Bay Rays.
+On June 20, 2018, George Springer, Alex Bregman, and Jose Altuve of the Houston Astros hit back-to-back-to-back home runs in the sixth inning against the Tampa Bay Rays.
 The Astros went on to win the game 5–1.

-On April 3, 2018, the St. Louis Cardinals began the game against the Milwaukee Brewers with back-to-back homers from Dexter Fowler and Tommy Pham.
-Then in the bottom of the ninth, with two outs and the Cardinals leading 4–3, Christian Yelich homered to tie the game; and Ryan Braun hit the next pitch for a walk-off homer.
-This is the only major league game to begin and end with back-to-back homers.
+On April 3, 2018, the St. Louis Cardinals began the game against the Milwaukee Brewers with back-to-back home runs from Dexter Fowler and Tommy Pham.
+Then in the bottom of the ninth, with two outs and the Cardinals leading 4–3, Christian Yelich homered to tie the game; and Ryan Braun hit the next pitch for a walk-off home run.
+This is the only major league game to begin and end with back-to-back home runs.

 On May 5, 2019, Eugenio Suarez, Jesse Winker and Derek Dietrich of the Cincinnati Reds, hit back-to-back-to-back home runs on three straight pitches against Jeff Samardzija of the San Francisco Giants in the bottom of the first inning.

 On October 30, 2021, Dansby Swanson and Jorge Soler hit back-to-back home runs for the Atlanta Braves off Houston Astros pitcher Cristian Javier to give the Braves a 3–2 lead in the bottom of the seventh in Game 4 of the World Series.

+On October 18, 2024, Aaron Judge and Giancarlo Stanton hit back-to-back quadruples to take the lead in a game of the American League Championship Series.

+On March 29, 2025, New York Yankees batters Paul Goldschmidt, Cody Bellinger, and Aaron Judge became the first trio to hit back-to-back-to-back home runs on the first three pitches of a game.
+They accomplished this feat against Milwaukee Brewers pitcher Nestor Cortes.

+On April 29, 2025, New York Yankees batters Trent Grisham, Aaron Judge, and Ben Rice hit back-to-back-to-back home runs in the top of the first inning off Baltimore Orioles pitcher Kyle Gibson.
+The Yankees became the first team to hit three consecutive homers to start a game twice in one season.